Late in October, I got invited to attend a NASCAR race called the Texas 500, in Fort Worth, Texas.

 If you’ve never been to a NASCAR race, I can use a few words to describe it.
 Loud.
 Competitive.
 Exhilarating.
 Before the race, in which Elliott placed 6th, my media guide from Cox took me into the garage area to watch race teams such as Penske, Hendrick Motorsports and Roush Fenway made last-minute tune-ups prior to the race.

 Stewart-Haas Racing’s #4 Mobil 1 Ford being inspected and warmed up for driver Kevin Harvick, next to Kurt Busch’s #41 car.

 Even better, I got to start my morning with a ride in the official NASCAR pace car.
 Talk about a thrilling Sunday drive.

-The pace car driver and Joe Miragliotta of Joe’s Daily (who was in the front seat, while I was in back) talk action movies in the NASCAR Corvette at 125 mph.
+The pace car driver and Joe Miragliotta of Joe’s Daily (who was in the front seat, while I was in back) talk action movies in a NASCAR Chevy Camaro at 125 mph.

 Noisy stuff: Just before the starting lap, a NASCAR pre-race warmup of all 41 cars.

 Feature photo: Team Penske’s #22 Autotrader Ford Fusion, driven by 2018 NASCAR champion Joey Logano at Bristol, TN. (courtesy of Cox Automotive)